June 24, 2025

 Scope 1 and 2

-With an ambitious goal of reducing our scope 1 emissions by 70% by 2025 compared to the base year 2019, we are already fully engaged in various initiatives, as outlined in the sustainability report.
-As of now, these have resulted in a reduction of our direct emissions by approximately 30% compared to the base year 2019/20.
-Our scope 1 emissions have increased slightly since last year.
-This is despite a reduction in our consumption of natural gas.
-The increase is due to higher production and, consequently, increased consumption of on-road diesel used to test the de-icers.
+With an ambitious goal of reducing our scope 1 emissions by 70% by 2025/26 compared to the base year 2019/20, we are already fully engaged in various initiatives, as outlined in the sustainability report.
+As of now, these have resulted in a reduction in our direct emissions of approximately 28% compared to the base year 2019/20.
+This marks a slight setback compared to last year – despite the near-complete phase-out of natural gas consumption.
+The increase in scope 1 emissions is due to increased production activity and, as a result, higher use of diesel for testing our deicers.
+We are maintaining a strong focus on minimising diesel usage and have continuously worked to optimise our test phase.
+In the latest financial year, we introduced systematic registration of diesel refuelling, which now forms the basis for ongoing analysis and new reduction initiatives.

 Scope 3